vorth/vzome-sharing/_posts/2021-11-29-sample-vZome-share-08-01-41.md

 image: https://vorth.github.io/vzome-sharing/2021/11/29/08-01-41-sample-vZome-share/sample-vZome-share.png

 description:
-  This is a short description that has been manually added to the metadata.
+  This is a short description for embedded cards in social media.

 layout: vzome